yilinyang7/fairseq_multi_fix/README.md

 * Implementation of on-the-fly oracle gradient de-confliction (i.e. TGP)

 ## Rebuilt OPUS-100 dataset
-1. First download the original [OPUS-100 V1.0 dataset](https://object.pouta.csc.fi/OPUS-100/v1.0/opus-100-corpus-v1.0.tar.gz)
-2. Run "tar xf opus-100-corpus-v1.0.tar.gz" to extract the tarball into your desired directory $DOWNLOAD_DIR
-3. Run below script to de-duplicate the supervised dataset and re-sample the zeroshot dev set.
-(This script would take 3~4 hours to finish, and feel free to purge "$DOWNLOAD_DIR/opus-100-corpus/v1.0/zero-shot/??-??/downloaded" after finished, which includes all the downloaded zero-shot corpus from OPUS.)
+Run this script:
 ```python
 python scripts/rebuilt_opus_dataset.py $DOWNLOAD_DIR
 ```
+Above "rebuilt_opus_dataset.py" script does the following steps:
+1. First it downloads the original [OPUS-100 V1.0 dataset](https://object.pouta.csc.fi/OPUS-100/v1.0/opus-100-corpus-v1.0.tar.gz)
+2. Then, it runs "tar xf opus-100-corpus-v1.0.tar.gz" to extract the tarball into your desired directory $DOWNLOAD_DIR
+3. It also de-duplicates the supervised dataset and re-samples the zeroshot dev set.
+(This step would take 3~4 hours to finish, and feel free to purge "$DOWNLOAD_DIR/opus-100-corpus/v1.0/zero-shot/??-??/downloaded" after finished, which includes all the downloaded zero-shot corpus from OPUS.)

-4. Move OPUS data into your desired location $DATA_DIR, and name files into {split}.{lang_pair}.{lang} format.
+Run following bash commands, which move OPUS data into your desired location $DATA_DIR, and name files into {split}.{lang_pair}.{lang} format.
 ```
 mkdir -p ${DATA_DIR}/raw
 for lang in af am ar as az be bg bn br bs ca cs cy da de el; do